kxxplayer/Habitual/README.md

     *   **Add Vercel preview domains:** Vercel generates unique URLs for preview deployments.
 You might need to add a wildcard or common patterns if you use previews extensively, or add them as they are generated.
 Common patterns include:
         *   `your-project-name-git-your-branch-your-org.vercel.app`
         *   `your-project-name-uniquehash-your-org.vercel.app`
     *   If Google Sign-In still fails, the popup window might show the exact URL that needs to be authorized.
+Check the browser console for the logged hostname if you've enabled debug logging in the `handleGoogleSignIn` function.

 2.  **Environment Variables on Vercel:**
     *   Go to your Vercel Project Dashboard > Settings > Environment Variables.